Xavier McDaniel: Television and film appearances

 McDaniel had a brief cameo in the 1992 film Singles.
 One of the film's main characters, Steve Dunne (Campbell Scott), is having sex and begins fantasizing about a locker room interview with McDaniel in order to delay orgasm.
 At the end of the otherwise normal interview McDaniel says "Steve, don't cum yet."
 A year later McDaniel was featured on the sitcom Married... with Children in the episode "A Tisket, a Tasket, Can Peg Make a Basket?"
 McDaniel played an NBA All-Star who roughs up lead character Al Bundy after his wife pesters the All-Star during a basketball game.

 After retiring McDaniel appeared on Spike TV's televised slamball games where he coached the Riders squad in 2003.
 Afterwards he made a few appearances on the reality TV game show Pros vs. Joes in 2006.
 Xavier McDaniel played on the Orange "All-Star" Team with fellow NBA star Clyde Drexler on an episode of Pros vs. Joes, who coincidentally also appeared with McDaniel on the same Married... with Children episode 13 years earlier.

 McDaniel also appeared on the MTV2 game show Pros vs. Joes, airing in 2006.
 Two joes beat McDaniel in a basketball competition.

 Personal life

-McDaniel is married to the current head women's basketball coach at Harris-Stowe State University, Morra Gill McDaniel.
+McDaniel is married to the previous head women's basketball coach at Harris-Stowe State University, Morra Gill McDaniel.
 They have 2 sons, Max Love and Dax Love.

 McDaniel's daughter, Xylina, a 6'2" forward, was one of 36 girls invited in June 2010 to participate in the United States Under-17 basketball team trials.
 She was the 2013 Atlantic Coast Conference Freshman of the Year for the North Carolina Tar Heels, where she played through 2016.
 His son Xavier McDaniel Jr. won a state championship in 2015 for Hammond School, with former North Carolina guard Seventh Woods.
 Xavier Jr. played college basketball at the University of Texas Rio Grande Valley.